fagiolini/fagiolini.github.io/_posts/2021-01-09-red-lentil-soup.md

 4. now it's time for the vegetable broth: pour it into the pot, add half of the lemon juice and cover it with the lid.

-5. after 30 minutes your soup should be ready! add in the lemon juice and let it sit for a few moments.
+5. after 30 minutes your soup should be ready! add in the remaining lemon juice and let it sit for a few moments.

 6. we like to blend up half of the soup to make the texture a little more interesting. serve with bread or crostini and a drizzle of raw olive oil!